 Tropical and exotic beaches with golden sand can be found in the eastern part of the country.
 The mild temperatures and warm water of the Indian ocean attract year round visitors to these stunning beaches in South Africa.
 The Cape province and the west coast of South Africa has very cold water from the Atlantic ocean.
 The pristine white beaches with soft sand are very inviting for sunbathing and endless long walks along the shore.
 During season it is easy to spot whales and dolphins along the coast.
 The Wild Coast and part of the Eastern Cape are home to a very dramatic and rough coastline with the most amazing beaches in the numerous bays carved out by the ocean.

-20 of the best beaches to visit in South Africa
+20 of the best beaches in South Africa you need to visit

 Over the years we have travelled throughout the country, visiting many of the most stunning beaches in South Africa.
 It is not easy to select ‘only’ 20 beaches, since most of them are worth a visit.
 I have made a selection of beaches we have visited and that we really loved, either for the beauty of it, or because of our personal preference.